 Squarespace, on the other hand, is more beginner-friendly and comes with pre-configured SEO settings, automatically generating sitemaps, metadata, and structured data for better indexing on Google.
 While it lacks automatic 301/302 redirects, it still covers essential SEO features and integrates well with Google Search Console and Google Analytics.

-Squarespace also makes content marketing simpler, offering a built-in blogging platform, one-click social media sharing across 20+ platforms, and built-in email marketing tools.
-While its content structure is not as customizable as Webflow’s, it provides an easy-to-use system for small businesses and content creators.
+The platform also makes content marketing simpler, offering a built-in blogging platform, one-click social media sharing across 20+ platforms, and built-in email marketing tools.
+Its content structure is less customizable than Webflow’s, but it provides an easy-to-use system that works well for small businesses and content creators.

 The verdict:

-In the Webflow vs Squarespace comparison for extensions and plugins, Webflow wins on extensions and integrations.
-Its open API architecture, 300+ app marketplace, and custom code support give developers and marketing teams virtually unlimited ways to extend a site's capabilities.
+In the Webflow vs Squarespace comparison of extensions and plugins, Webflow offers greater integration flexibility.
+Its open API architecture and custom code support give developers and marketing teams virtually unlimited ways to extend a site's capabilities.

-Webflow provides extensive integration options through tools like Zapier, Integromat, and API connections, allowing users to add automation, advanced marketing tools, and custom functionalities.
-Whether it's email marketing, CRM, analytics, or custom eCommerce solutions, Webflow gives users flexibility to choose and integrate the best tools for their needs.
+Webflow offers an App Marketplace with 300+ integrations, including popular tools like Zapier, Make (formerly Integromat), HubSpot, Mailchimp, and Google Analytics.
+Whether it's email marketing, CRM, analytics, or custom eCommerce solutions, Webflow gives users the flexibility to choose and integrate the best tools for their needs.

 However, this also means that many essential features require third-party services, which may increase costs and require additional setup efforts.